-Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority nework and guidelines for assessing development, land uses, activities, leases, lic s park (36G), sportsground (36F) and general community use (36I). ences and other estate.
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority nework and guidelines for assessing development, land uses, activities, leases, lic as park (36G), sportsground (36F) and general community use (36I). ences and other estate.
 To protect key values and significance in accordance with the CMP, listing on the State Heritage Register and this plan of management.
 A4 Development proposals, uses and activities which may directly or indirectly threaten or adversely impact any key value(s) of historic heritage significance, landscape and cultural setting, aesthetic, visual, social, cultural or recreational values as identified in this plan of management are not permissible.
 As above Ongoing To ensure consistency in heritage conservation objectives for this park.
-A 5 Ensure consistency between Council's new Local Environmental Plan (LEP), State heritage listing and this plan of management.
+A5 Ensure consistency between Council's new Local Environmental Plan (LEP), State heritage listing and this plan of management.
 Individual items of local heritage significance amended in review.
 McQuade Park, as a State heritage item, scheduled in new LEP.
 High To permit appropriate maintenance and development of the park and its community, sporting and passive recreational facilities consistent with the park's heritage significance and within designated precincts.
-A6 This plan of management expressly authorises the maintenance, repairs, development and upgrading of the park and its facilities including bike-paths/walkways, signs, children's play equipment, picnic tables, seating, barbeques and shelters [see Figure 7: Landscape Masterplan] subject to compliance with the State Heritage Register listing [Heritage Act 1977, s.57 (2) Schedule C: Exemptions to allow work], core objectives and development guidelines.
+A6 This plan of management expressly authorises the maintenance, repairs, development and upgrading of the park and its facilities including bike-paths/ walkways, signs, children's play equipment, picnic tables, seating, barbeques and shelters [see Figure 7: Landscape Masterplan ] subject to compliance with the State Heritage Register listing [Heritage Act 1977, s.57 (2) Schedule C: Exemptions to allow work], core objectives and development guidelines.
 Compliance with State heritage listing requirements, Council policies, core objectives and this plan of management.
 Ongoing To permit removal, construction or alteration of garden beds, hard landscaping and plantings to implement the plan of management [Note: excavation work is subject to further compliance].
-To permit maintenance of any building, monument or A7 A8 SCHEDULE C: EXEMPTIONS (as of 14/01/2011) 1.
+A7 A8 SCHEDULE C: EXEMPTIONS (as of 14/01/2011) 1.
 All Standard Exemptions.
 2. Removal, construction or alteration of garden beds, hard landscaping and plantings to implement the Plan of Management and other policies (2004 Conservation Management Plan) for McQuade Park where it is satisfied that the activity will not materially affect the heritage significance of the park as a whole, or the area in which they are to be undertaken.
 This exemption does not apply to excavation, unless Council can demonstrate the subject site is previously disturbed or comprises previous fill.
-3. The maintenance of any building, monument or work on the site, where As above As above Ongoing Ongoing work on the site [subject to further compliance]. maintenance means the continuous protective care of existing or non significant material.
+As above As above Ongoing Ongoing To permit maintenance of any building, monument or work on the site [subject to further compliance].
+A9 The maintenance of any building, monument or work on the site, where maintenance means the continuous protective care of existing or non significant material.
 As above Ongoing To permit general horticultural maintenance and arboricultural management.
-To permit removal of dead or dangerous non-significant A10 A11 4.
-Horticultural maintenance, including lawn mowing, field maintenance, cultivation, pruning, fertilising, aerating, and remedial tree surgery.5.
-Removal of non-significant trees considered by a qualified tree surgeon to As above Ongoing trees and replacement [subject to compliance as described].
+To permit removal of dead or dangerous non-significant A10 A11 Horticultural maintenance, including lawn mowing, field maintenance, cultivation, pruning, fertilising, aerating, and remedial tree surgery.
+Removal of non-significant trees considered by a gualified tree surgeon to As above Ongoing trees and replacement [subject to compliance as described].
 See further details items B5-B16]. be dead or dangerous and replacement where it is satisfied that the activity will not materially affect the heritage significance of the park as a whole, or the area in which they are to be undertaken.
 As above Ongoing